The Grudge (2019 film): 2005

-In 2005, elderly couple Faith and William Matheson move into the house.
-Faith suffers from dementia and a terminal illness.
+In 2005, elderly couple Faith and William Matheson moved into the house.
+Faith suffers from dementia, a terminal illness.
 After moving in, Faith is infected by the curse and starts to see Melinda around the house.
 Her sanity rapidly declines, causing William to call over Lorna Moody, an assisted suicide consultant.

-Disturbed, Lorna suggests to William that they leave the house, but William reveals that he is aware of the ghosts and suggests that it implies a future where people get to be with their loved ones after death.
+Disturbed by Faith's state, Lorna suggests to William that they leave the house, but William reveals that he is aware of the ghosts and suggests that it implies a future where people get to be with their loved ones after death.
 Lorna later discovers that Faith has killed William and has sliced off her own fingers.
-Lorna flees in horror only to be attacked by Sam's ghost in her car which crashes, killing her.
+Lorna flees in horror, only to be attacked in her car by Sam's ghost, causing her to crash, killing her.

 2006

-In 2006, rookie detective Muldoon moves to town with her son Burke following her husband's death from cancer.
-Muldoon along with Goodman, her new partner, are called to the woods where Lorna's corpse has been discovered.
-Goodman becomes uncomfortable when they learn that Lorna had been visiting 44 Reyburn Drive.
-Noticing this, Muldoon questions him, and he reveals his suspicion that the house is cursed, and states he wants nothing to do with it.
+In 2006, rookie detective Muldoon moved to town with her son Burke following her husband's death.
+Muldoon and Goodman, her new partner, are called to the woods, where Lorna's corpse has been discovered.
+Goodman becomes uncomfortable when they learn that Lorna has been visiting 44 Reyburn Drive, revealing his suspicion that the house is cursed.

 Muldoon goes to the house, discovering a disoriented Faith and William's corpse.
-Faith is taken to a hospital, where she sees Melinda and throws herself off a staircase landing, committing suicide.
+Faith is taken to a hospital, where she sees Melinda and kills herself by jumping off a staircase landing.
 As Muldoon continues her research into the case, she is haunted by the ghosts of the Landers.
 She visits Wilson in the asylum, who tells her that all people who enter the house will become victims of the curse.
-Wilson then gouges out his eyes so he can stop seeing the ghosts.
+Wilson then gouges out his eyes so he can stop seeing the ghosts, but his hallucinations continue.

 Fearful that the curse may make her hurt her son, Muldoon confides in Goodman and learns that the curse began with a family in Japan; Fiona is the one who brought it abroad.
 After she is attacked by the Landers' ghosts again, Muldoon goes to the house and douses it in gasoline as she sees visions of how Fiona murdered her family.
-She is tricked into seeing Burke, however she realizes it isn't really him after he fails to repeat a phrase the two of them use regularly.
+The curse creates an apparition resembling Burke, but Muldoon realizes it isn't really him after he fails to repeat a phrase the two of them use regularly.
 The house burns to the ground as Muldoon embraces her real son outside.

 Sometime later, Muldoon hugs Burke before he leaves for school, only to see the real Burke leave the house.
 The "Burke" she is hugging is revealed to be Melinda.
 Muldoon is dragged away by Fiona's ghost, becoming the next victim of the curse.

-International ending

-After Muldoon burns the house to the ground, she sees Burke watching her.
-Sometime later, the pair is driving on a road toward a new home.
-As they pull into the driveway of their home and enter, the credits begin rolling.